rushali09/House-Price-Prediction/README.md

 ```
 ## Exploratory Data Analysis

-In this step, we explored the data to identify key patterns and relationships:
+In this step, explored the data to identify key patterns and relationships:

 1. Descriptive Statistics: Summarized data distribution and identified key statistics like mean, median, and standard deviation.
 2. Visualization: Plots such as histograms, scatter plots, and heatmaps helped visualize relationships between features and the target variable.